atticus-lv/super_io/README.md

 ![f_world](res/img/f_world.gif)

-**SPIO is a blender addon that allow you to copy and paste to import or export.**
+**Super IO is a Blender extension that lets you copy and paste to import or export files.**

-Currently we can not drag and drop to import model in blender, but with this addon, you can easily copy your model/Image in your File Explorer, then paste in blender with **just one click/shortcut**,which has improved the efficiency of importing and exporting blender files / Models / pictures

-With third-party Scripts, you are allowed to copy/paste among blender, Cinema 4d and Houdini

-> Support windows / Mac platforms(Not Fully Support, only win with c4d/houdini addon)
+Copy models, images, blend files, SVG files, or folders in your file manager, then paste them into Blender with a shortcut.
+You can also export selected objects or images and place the result back on the clipboard.

+Super IO 2.x uses Blender 5's extension format and stores custom import/export rules in a versioned JSON configuration file.

+For installation, upgrade notes, and custom configuration examples, see the [documentation](docs/guide/getting-started.md).

 # Contributing